oVirt/ovirt-site/source/event/detailedexternalevents.html.md

 ### Detailed Description

-Enable plug-ins to inject their own events to the system using API This will be done by adding a new *AddExternalEvent* command and expose it to teh REST API External events should be displayed in displayed in the Events tab in UI and may be searched as any other event.
+Enable plug-ins to inject their own events to the system using API This will be done by adding a new *AddExternalEvent* command and expose it to the REST API External events should be displayed in displayed in the Events tab in UI and may be searched as any other event.
 External Events are classified as application events based on severity values of NORMAL, WARNING ERROR or ALERT This classification is displayed in UI by using a different icon for each